 Why is this research so important?
 Let us look at some statistics: ageing kills 100,000 people a day, the world over, twice as many as all other causes of death combined.
 In the industrialized world it is the cause of 90% of all deaths — and at the same time at least 80% of all medical expenditure goes to diseases of old age.
 The US governmental National Institute of Health spends roughly 30 billion dollars a year on medical research, but only 3% of that (roughly one billion dollars) goes to the National Institute of Ageing — and only one sixth of that billion is spent on actually trying to do something to combat ageing (the rest is spent on things like improving the dignity of growing old).
 The total amount spent by the government on understanding ageing is not much greater than that spent by the SENS Foundation on the same enterprise.

-I cannot resist one final note: when discussing the subject with my sons one of them said: “You realize that Mark Zuckerberg will not die!?
-He is immensely rich and at the same time young and healthy.”
+I cannot resist one final note: when discussing the subject with my son Martin, he said: “You realize that Mark Zuckerberg will not die!?”
+How so?
+Well, he is immensely rich and at the same time young and healthy.
 Unlike Bill Gates or Warren Buffet.
 True, Mark, who is 33, has a fair chance at immortality — Google founders Sergey Brin and Larry Page, both 44, are also on the bandwagon, and Peter Thiel, 50, billionaire co-founder of PayPal and Palantir, is explicitly on a mission to cheat death.
 Our reaction can only be: good luck to you guys, or take me with you, please!